-When the heat eventually leaves and the cold replaces it, you need a way to preserve your pool.
-Pool covers are the answer to this question.
-These covers come in multiple styles and designs, and it’s important you buy the best one for your situation.
+When the heat eventually leaves and the cold replaces it, swimming pool covers can help preserve the heat in your pool.
+These pool covers come in multiple styles and designs, and it’s important you buy the best one for your situation.
 On Pool Calculator we are going to be running through these different designs.
 Here we will touch on the pros and cons of each cover and provide insight on which cover fits your current situation.

 See article on “How Much Does Pool Maintenance Cost?”